Cabinet Secretary (Bangladesh)

-The highest ranking civil servant is the Chief of the Cabinet Secretariat of the People's Republic of Bangladesh who is also the Cabinet Secretary.
-He is ex-officio Chairman of the Superior Selection Board and head of all civil services under the Rules of Business of the Government of Bangladesh.
-He also holds the 12th position in the Warrant of Precedence of Bangladesh.
-Cabinet Secretary is appointed from Bangladesh Civil Service (Administration) Cadre, known as Bangladesh Administrative Service.
+Cabinet Secretary is the highest ranking civil servant of Bangladesh Civil Service and the Chief of the Cabinet Division of Bangladesh.
+He is the ex-officio Chairman of Superior Selection Board and head of all civil services under the Rules of Business of the Government of Bangladesh.
+He holds the 12th position in the Warrant of Precedence of Bangladesh.
+Cabinet Secretary is appointed from Bangladesh Civil Service Administration cadre, known as Bangladesh Administrative Service.

-The current Cabinet Secretary of the Republic is Sheikh Abdur Rashid.
-He is the 25th Cabinet Secretary to the government of Bangladesh.
-Cabinet Secretary is considered as arguably the most powerful civil servant in Bangladesh.
+The current Cabinet Secretary of the Republic is Dr. Nasimul Gani.
+He is the 26th Cabinet Secretary to the government of Bangladesh.
+The Cabinet Secretary is considered as arguably the most powerful civil servant in Bangladesh.

 List of Cabinet Secretaries

 The position holder is accountable for ensuring that the Civil Service is equipped with the skills and capability to meet the everyday challenges it faces and that civil servants work in a fair and decent environment.